catamphetamine/libphonenumber-js/README.md

 If you're not using a bundler then use a [standalone version from a CDN](https://github.com/catamphetamine/libphonenumber-js/#cdn).

+## "min" vs "max" vs "mobile" vs "core"

+This library comes pre-packaged with three flavors of metadata:

+* `max` — The complete metadata set, is about `140 kilobytes` in size (`libphonenumber-js/metadata.full.json`).

+* `min` — The smallest metadata set, is about `75 kilobytes` in size (`libphonenumber-js/metadata.min.json`).
+Doesn't contain regular expressions for advanced phone number validation ([`.isValid()`](https://github.com/catamphetamine/libphonenumber-js#isvalid)) and determining phone number type ([`.getType()`](https://github.com/catamphetamine/libphonenumber-js#gettype)).

+* `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `105 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).

+To use a particular metadata set import functions from the relevant sub-package: `libphonenumber-js/max`, `libphonenumber-js/min` or `libphonenumber-js/mobile`.
+Importing functions directly from `libhponenumber-js` results in using the `min` metadata.

+Sometimes (rarely) not all countries are needed and in those cases the developers may want to [generate](https://github.com/catamphetamine/libphonenumber-js#customizing-metadata) their own "custom" metadata set.
+For those cases there's `libphonenumber-js/core` sub-package which doesn't come pre-wired with any default metadata and instead accepts the metadata as the last argument of each exported function.

 ## Use

 ### Parse phone number